-Scotia Creek is the project regarding the install of a new structure, commemorating the 400th anniversary of the Pilgrim at Scotia Creek near Boston in 2021.
+Horizon is a beautiful structure, commemorating the 400th anniversary of the Pilgrim installed at Scotia Creek near Boston in June 2021.

 They met at Scotia Creek in 1607, but on the night they were due to leave for Holland they were betrayed, captured and imprisoned in Boston Guildhall.
 A year later the Pilgrims succeeded in their escape to Holland, before eventually sailing from Plymouth in September 1620, landing on 9 November at Cape Cod in New England.

 The metal viewing platform allows visitors to look out to the Wash and beyond, at an important spot in the story of the Mayflower Pilgrims and their voyage to New England in the 1600s.

-The joint project between Transported, Boston Borough Council and Lincolnshire County Council is part of a series of projects in the Boston area commemorating the Mayflower’s 400th anniversary, including our Illuminate events.
+The joint project between Transported, Boston Borough Council and Lincolnshire County Council is part of a series of projects in the Boston area commemorating the Mayflower’s 400th anniversary.

 The new structure incorporates an elevated 5m metal deck with a balustrade containing features depicting the navigational journey in the Mayflower’s history, and the stars in the night sky used to get there.

 The deck is level with the top of the new bank profile, and accessed from it.
 The design considers themes of navigation relating to migration, flight and exploration of unknown worlds.